olafchuszno/smart-it/README.md

 * Email
 * Phone

-### Key Features
+### App Features
 * User Data Retrieval
 The application retrieves user data from the JSONPlaceholder API and presents it in a structured table format.

 * Dynamic Filtering
 The table provides search input fields for each column, allowing users to filter data in real-time based on their search queries (name, username, email, phone).
+It also allows to handle multiple filtering parameters at once, combining the filters -> narrowing the results even more.

+* Sorting
+The table includes sorting buttons for each column, which enable both ascending and descending sorting.
+The active sorting direction is indicated by a black arrow.

 * State Management with Redux
 Redux Toolkit is used to manage the global state, including user data and filter states, allowing for efficient state updates and handling of user interactions.